microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls if editors showing a file should close automatically when the file is deleted or renamed by some other process.
 Disabling this will keep the editor open as dirty on such an event.
 Note that deleting from within the application will always close the editor and that dirty files will never close to preserve your data.
   "workbench.editor.closeOnFileDelete": true,

-  // When enabled, will show the Welcome page on startup.
+  // When enabled, will show the watermark tips when no editor is open.
-  "workbench.welcome.enabled": false,
+  "workbench.tips.enabled": true,

   // Specifies the color theme used in the workbench.
   "workbench.colorTheme": "Default Dark+",

   // Specifies the icon theme used in the workbench.
-  "workbench.iconTheme": null,
+  "workbench.iconTheme": "vs-seti",

   // Overrides colors from the currently selected color theme.
   "workbench.colorCustomizations": {},